Tony-xy-Liu/simple-metagenomics/README.md

 ```

 Once complete, look for annotation tables under `./out/SRR19573024/diamond/`.<br>
-*Expected runtime: ~30 minutes with 16 threads and subsampled to 1%.*
+*Expected runtime: ~30 minutes with 16 threads and subsampled to 1%, but can be longer than 3 hours depending your internet.*

 Expected output:<br>